Mate Sound the Pump...

 Red-bordered plaques

-Less common than the black and yellow plaques are those with red borders.
-These are sometimes listed in auction catalogues as originating from Yorkshire or Scotland.
-But as they share the same moulds and transfer plates as the plaques above, neither attribution seems likely.
+Perhaps less common than the black and yellow plaques are those with red borders.
+These are sometimes falsely listed in auction catalogues as originating from Yorkshire or Scotland.
+Unusually, Prepare to Meet Thy God appears to be one of the rarest verses on the rectangular plaque form.

 Back to top